Dean's welcome

 Course waiver

-A course requirement may be waived if the applicant has previously taken the course and earned a grade of B or above, but no credit results.
+A course requirement may be waived if the applicant has previously taken the course and earned a grade of B or above, or a satisfactory grade, but no credit results.
 Evaluation for waiver of courses will be completed only after an applicant has been accepted to the program, and must be approved by the course director at this University and the school's associate dean for academic affairs.
 Tuition is not reduced if courses are waived or if a student takes less than a full load.

 Examinations